-Albondigas Soup, aka Mexican Meatball Soup or Sopa de Albondigas.
-This soup features a delicious broth, lots of veggies, and tender pork meatballs with BIG flavor.
-It’s an easy all-in-one meal everyone will love!
+Albondigas Soup, aka Mexican Meatball Soup or Sopa de Albóndigas is the perfect all-in-one meal that delivers BIG on both flavor and satisfaction.
+This soup features a delicious broth, lots of veggies, and tender pork meatballs with tons of flavor.
+Everyone at the table will love this one.

-Albondigas soup, aka Mexican meatball soup, is the ultimate Sunday night dinner.
-Three things I love about this soup recipe: requires little prep time, has BIG flavor, and is an all-in-one meal.
-A brief simmer infuses the broth with flavor, cooks the meatballs, and gets your appetit grumbling.
+Albóndigas soup, aka Mexican meatball soup, is the ultimate Sunday night dinner.
+Three things we love about this soup recipe: requires little prep time, has BIG flavor, and is an all-in-one meal.
+A brief simmer infuses the broth with flavor, cooks the meatballs, and gets your appetite grumbling.

 Albóndigas is the mexican work for meatballs.
 Most often, albóndigas refers to the popular Mexican and Spanish dish featuring spicy meatball in a tomato sauce.
 The meatballs often consist of a both beef and pork, and traditionally feature rice, which keeps them nice and tender.
 Some recipes use bread instead of rice, but I love the texture rice adds.